Cloud Migration Acceleration

 -

-PayInc, formerly BankservAfrica, is the trusted backbone of South Africa’s payments ecosystem, connecting banks, fintechs, and millions of citizens through secure, real-time transactions.
-The Cloud Migration Acceleration Program (CMAP) was launched to modernise this national financial infrastructure by migrating all core, non-core, and enterprise workloads from legacy data centres to the AWS Cloud.
+The Cloud Migration Acceleration Program (CMAP) was launched to modernize this critical infrastructure by migrating all workloads from legacy data centres to AWS Cloud.

-Beyond technology, it cultivated multidisciplinary cloud capability and a culture of agility, collaboration, and innovation, positioning PayInc as a continental pioneer in high-velocity infrastructure modernization and setting a new benchmark for regulated financial systems across Africa.
+Beyond technology, it cultivated multidisciplinary cloud capability and a culture of agility, collaboration, and innovation, positioning PayInc as a continental pioneer in high-velocity infrastructure modernization and setting a new benchmark for regulated financial systems across Africa, providing a proven methodology and replicable blueprint for other financial institutions considering similar transformations across the continent.

 - Project geography